We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Each of the Disney parks has its own special Christmas flair.
 However, you can enjoy many wonderful Christmas offerings without going into any of the parks.

-First let’s take a look at some of the basics about Christmas at Disney.
+First let’s take a look at some of the basics about Disney World at Christmas.
 Then we’ll get into details about some of the amazing events and offerings.

 Many people deliberately schedule their trips to span this time frame so they get a dose of Halloween and Christmas all in one trip.